 1) set-up a model that corresponds to the terminology you use and how you group things together, and

-2) create views based on the model that support the way you manage work, make decisions, and follow-up things (see Picture 1).
+2) create views based on the model that supports the way you manage work, make decisions, and follow up on things (see Picture 1).

 Picture 1: Example of a model and a board view that is created using the model

-Let’s take a practical example on how you set-up things in Nektion.
-In this example we have a product with new commercial releases coming once per quarter.
+Let’s take a practical example of how you set up things in Nektion.
+In this example, we have a product with new commercial releases coming once per quarter.
 There are teams doing the development that can vary between releases and that do their work in sprints.
-From a product management standpoint it is key to manage which features go into a release, whereas the teams work on stories that are completed in a sprint.
-In this example we want to set-up the following views:
+From a product management standpoint, it is key to manage which features go into a release, whereas the teams work on stories that are completed in a sprint.
+In this example we want to set up the following views: